Paul Okon

-He previously captained the Australian National Team and has represented Australia Olympic Football Team at the 1992 Summer Olympics in Barcelona.
+He previously captained the Australia national team and has represented Australia Olympic Football Team at the 1992 Summer Olympics in Barcelona.
 Okon's career began at Marconi Stallions in the old NSL in Australia.
-He then went on to play at many European clubs including S.S.
-Lazio and Fiorentina in Italy's Serie A, Vicenza Calcio in Serie B, Middlesbrough F.C. and Leeds United F.C. in the English Premiership, Club Brugge, K.V.
-Oostende in Belgium's Jupiler League and APOEL in the Cypriot First Division.
+He then went on to play at many European clubs including Lazio and Fiorentina in Italy's Serie A, Vicenza in Serie B, Middlesbrough and Leeds United in the English Premiership, Club Brugge, Oostende in Belgium's Jupiler League and APOEL in the Cypriot First Division.
 Okon was inducted into the Australian Football Hall of Fame in 2009, for his services to football in Australia.
-During his time in Belgium, Okon acquired citizenship of the country.

 Club career

 Okon grew up in a Sydney suburb of Bossley Park.
 He is of German and Italian descent.
 He represented his high school, Patrician Brothers' College, Fairfield during his time as a teenage schoolboy and featured prominently in all teams including the A Grade squad.
 However, his abilities did not stop at the football pitch.
 He set the record for high jump at the college's annual athletics carnival in the under 16s age group which was not broken until 2004.

 Okon left Marconi Stallions in 1991 for Club Brugge, and due to a series of excellent performances at sweeper won the Belgian Golden Shoe (95/96), the Belgian Jupiler league (95/96) and two Belgian Cups (94/95 and 95/96).
 These performances captured the attention of some of Europe's biggest clubs, and in 1996 Dino Zoff – then coach of Italian giants Lazio – flew out to Belgium to personally sign the Australian, stipulating in his contract that Okon would play sweeper and promising first team football.
 However, with the departure of Roberto Di Matteo to Chelsea – forcing him to play in midfield – and a succession of knee injuries (a problem caused by a misaligned pelvis, the result of a childhood car-crash) resulted in game-time being limited.
-While he did return for the 1999 Scudetto decider (playing in one of the final games of the season against Juventus, which Lazio lost, handing the title to A.C.
-Milan) that summer he departed the Roman club.
+While he did return for the 1999 Scudetto decider (playing in one of the final games of the season against Juventus, which Lazio lost, handing the title to Milan), that summer he departed the Roman club.

 This began a turbulent chapter of Okon's career, with spells at Fiorentina, Middlesbrough, Leeds United and Vicenza before returning to the country where he made his name with Oostende in 2004.
 After a brief spell with APOEL in Cyprus, Okon returned to Australia.

 He signed with A-League club Newcastle United Jets for the 2006–07 season.
 Okon fit into a well-constructed Jets side and helped then make the play-offs in 2007.
 Due to injury concerns, Okon decided to retire from professional football in June 2007.
 Okon played for amateur team West Ryde Rovers' over-35 Division 1 team in the GHFA.